GICHD/imsma-core-doc/maa/How_to_Create_a_Web_App.md

     click **Create App \> Using the Web AppBuilder** and do the
     following:

-    e.
+    a.
 Type a title, tags, and a summary and, optionally, select a different folder to save your app.

     ![image](How_to_Create_a_Web_App/media/image15.png)

-f.
+    b.
 Click **OK** to open Web AppBuilder and continue creating your app.